fermyon/developer/content/cloud/noops-sql-db.md

 ### Prepare a NoOps SQL Database

+You can use the `spin cloud sqlite execute` command to create a table in your database.

-We recommend using the `execute` command in your application's source code to create a table.
+Alternatively, you can use `execute` command in your application's source code as well.
 For example, in this routing function we use the Rust SDK to check if the table exists, and to create it if not:

 ```rust
 #[http_component]